xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-detail-culling.md

 Internally, culling is distributed across multiple culling engines, each running in its own web worker.
 This attempts to make culling responsive, while preventing it from starving the main rendering thread.

-# Creating a Detail-Switched Object
+# Creating a detail-switched object

 The ```frustum/lod``` node encloses its child nodes in an axis-aligned  World-space bounding box and enables the appropriate child for the box's current projected 2D canvas size.